 - Using R for Data Analysis: Introduction to R for researchers.
 Teachers: Renee de Menezes, Jelle Goeman, Szymon Kielbasa, Ramin Monajemi.
 Locations alternate between LUMC and VUmc.
 Next edition: LUMC 4th, 5th, 6th, 7th June 2018 - more info and registration from here.
 Next VUmc edition: 28th, 29th, 31st January and 1st February 2019 (registration form VUmc edition 2019).

 - Statistics for Omics, VUmc.
-Next edition: 6th, 9th, 10th February 2017.
+Previous edition: 6th, 9th, 10th February 2017.
+Next edition: probably early 2019.
 PhD students course, but researchers in general can also take part.
 Participants learn and apply methods to experimental data, making use of R and BioConductor packages.
 Topics: Exploratory analysis and visualisation (Clustering, PCA),Differential expression testing for count data, multiple testing, prediction/classification, networks, integrative analyses.
 Teachers: Renee de Menezes, Carel Peeters, Mark van de Wiel, Wessel van Wieringen.

 - High-Dimensional Data Analysis, Statistical Science Master, Leiden University.